-There’s also evidence that cravings are related to our brain’s reward systems, which appear to undergo changes when we’re pregnant.
+There’s also evidence that cravings are related to our brain’s reward systems, which appear to change when we’re pregnant.

-This research is quite new, and scientists are still looking into what it could mean for helping mamas-to-be get the right sort of nutrition while pregnant.
+This research is quite new, and scientists are still looking into what it could mean to help mamas-to-be get the right sort of nutrition while pregnant.